maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 ### 7.2.2 - Updating OPNsense

-Now we will update our OPNsense installation.
+**Now we will update our OPNsense installation.**

-1. In the navigation pane on the left side of the screen, navigate to Lobby -\> Dashboard.
+**1. In the navigation pane on the left side of the screen, navigate to Lobby -\> Dashboard.
 Click on the "Click to view pending updates" link in the right pane.
-This will bring you to the "System: Firmware" screen.
+This will bring you to the "System: Firmware" screen.**

 ![](_images/46a._PROTECT_-_Dashboard.PNG)
-2. A few seconds after the next screen appears, the system will display a message identifying updates to install.
-Click "Close."
+**2. A few seconds after the next screen appears, the system will display a message identifying updates to install.
+Click "Close."**

 ![](_images/46b._PROTECT_-_Patch_Notes.PNG)
-3. Scroll to the bottom of the screen and click "Update."
+**3. Scroll to the bottom of the screen and click "Update."
 This will start the update process.
 Upon completion, the firewall will reboot, and you will be returned to the OPNsense login screen.
-Log back into the firewall with your root credentials.
+Log back into the firewall with your root credentials.**

 ![](_images/46c._PROTECT_-_Install_updates.PNG)
-4. Click on the "Click to view pending updates" link in the right pane.
-After a few seconds, you should see that no updates are needed.
+**4. Click on the "Click to view pending updates" link in the right pane.
+After a few seconds, you should see that no updates are needed.**

 ![](_images/46d._PROTECT_-_Patch_Complete.PNG)
 ### 7.2.3 - Install VM Tools

-1. On the "System: Firmware" screen, navigate to the "Plugins" tab.
+**1. On the "System: Firmware" screen, navigate to the "Plugins" tab.
 In the search bar of this screen, search for "os-vmware."
 Click the "+" on the right to install this plugin.
-This should take just a few seconds.
+This should take just a few seconds.**

 ![](_images/46e._PROTECT_-_os-vmware.PNG)
-2. Navigate to Power -\> Reboot.
+**2. Navigate to Power -\> Reboot.
 Click "Yes" to reboot the firewall.
-When presented with the OPNsense login page, log in with your root credentials.
+When presented with the OPNsense login page, log in with your root credentials.**

 ![](_images/46f._PROTECT_-_Reboot_firewall.PNG)
 ### 7.2.4 - Unbound DNS

-In this section, we will configure the Unbound DNS Resolver service.
-As all nodes behind this firewall will use it as their DNS server, any internal services (hosts) need to have static entries for resolution to be successful.
+**In this section, we will configure the Unbound DNS Resolver service.
+As all nodes behind this firewall will use it as their DNS server, any internal services (hosts) need to have static entries for resolution to be successful.**

-1. Using the site navigation in the left pane, navigate to Services -\> Unbound DNS -\> Overrides.
+**1. Using the site navigation in the left pane, navigate to Services -\> Unbound DNS -\> Overrides.**

 ![](_images/47._DNS_navigation.PNG)

 *Figure 47 – PROTECT – OPNsense: Unbound DNS*

-2. On the right side of this page, click the red "+" to add a new entry.
+**2. On the right side of this page, click the red "+" to add a new entry.**

-3. Using the data in Table 7 and Figure 41 as a guide, create entries for your IDENTIFY, DETECT, and RESPOND nodes.
-Feel free to modify names/Ips as needed.
+**3. Using the data in Table 7 and Figure 41 as a guide, create entries for your IDENTIFY, DETECT, and RESPOND nodes.
+Feel free to modify names/Ips as needed.**

 ![](_images/48._DNS_Override_Entry.PNG)